GoBox for Educators

 GoBoxEd Missions License (1 Site)

-10 GoBoxEd kits (GoPiGo kit & 9 sensors) and digital access to the 12 beautifully designed missions in PDF format to print up to 40 users.
+10 GoBoxEd kits (GoPiGo kit & 9 sensors) and digital access to the 12 beautifully designed missions on Dexter Studio for user with up to 40 students.

-Mission Only options includes 10 sets of 9 sensors and digital access to the 12 beautifully designed missions in PDF format to print up to 40 users.
+Mission Only options includes 10 sets of 9 sensors and digital access to the 12 beautifully designed missions on Dexter Studio for user with up to 40 students.
 Perfect if you already have the GoPiGo.

 Inspire and engage.